 Pro tip: Notice a pattern in these bank referral program examples?
 Many of these programs explain the referral process in three easy steps.
 That’s a secret you can steal to streamline your own bank referral program page, and show customers how simple it is to share.

 Velo by East West Bank offers online and mobile U.S. banking for people living outside of the United States.
-With their mobile focus, it makes sense that their bank refer-a-friend program is seamlessly integrated into their mobile app.
-With just a single tap, customers can copy their personal referral code or share their referral link directly.
-And if they prefer, they can even share a QR code for their friends to scan!
+With just a single tap in the app, customers can share their referral link or even share a QR code for their friends to scan!

-Once a referred friend opens and funds a qualifying account, Velo pays out a simple reciprocal reward of $20 for both the referrer and friend, paid in Velo fee credits.
+Once a referred friend opens and funds a qualifying account, Velo pays out $20 for both the referrer and friend, paid in Velo fee credits.
+They make sure the friend doesn’t miss out and they encourage account use (genius)!

 Velo by east west bank refer a friend program